PoisotLab/ms_network_prediction/manuscript.md

 Increasing computing power combined with recent advances in machine learning techniques and applications shows promise in ecology and environmental science (see @Christin2019AppDee for an overview).
 Moreover, ongoing developments in the field of artificial intelligence are aimed at using deep learning more efficiently in low-data regimes [e.g. @Antoniou2018DatAug] and with unbalanced datasets [@Chawla2010DatMin].

-Machine learning is emerging as the new standard in computational ecology in general [@Olden2008MacLea; @Christin2019AppDee], and in network ecology in-particular [@Bohan2017NexGlo], as long as sufficient relevant data is available.
+Machine learning is emerging as the new standard in computational ecology in general [@Olden2008MacLea; @Christin2019AppDee], and in network ecology in-particular [@Bohan2017NexGlo], as long as sufficient relevant data are available.
 Many ecological and evolutionary processes underlie species interactions and the structure of their ecological networks [e.g. @Vazquez2009UniPat; @Segar2020RolEvo].
 It can thus be difficult to choose relevant variables and model species interactions networks explicitly.
 A promising application of machine learning in natural sciences is Scientific-Machine Learning (SciML), a framework that combines machine learning with mechanistic models [@Chuang2018AdvCon; @Rackauckas2020UniDif].